aronkst/search-web/README.md

 # Search Web

-This is a project that seeks information on a website using web scraping [ruby-web-scraping](https://github.com/aronkst/ruby-web-scraping).
+This project is designed to gather information from websites using web scraping techniques.
+Named [ruby-web-scraping](https://github.com/aronkst/ruby-web-scraping), it focuses on extracting relevant data efficiently and accurately.

-It can serve as a frontend of the [ruby-web-scraping](https://github.com/aronkst/ruby-web-scraping), being able to save what to look for in the website and all the results brought in the search.
+Serving as the frontend for the [ruby-web-scraping](https://github.com/aronkst/ruby-web-scraping), this application allows users to specify what information to search for on a website and saves all retrieved results.
+It provides an intuitive interface for managing search criteria and viewing the collected data.

-This application does not need to install Ruby, PostgreSQL or Redis, as this application runs inside Docker.
+One of the key advantages of this application is its ease of deployment.
+There is no need to install Ruby, PostgreSQL, or Redis on your system, as the entire application runs seamlessly within Docker containers.
+This ensures a streamlined setup process and a consistent execution environment.

 # System dependencies